nuxeo/marketplace-disable-studio-snapshot-validation/README.md

 If the Studio module is not aligned with the current server target platform, or is declaring dependencies that are not available on the server, user will not be warned anymore.

-This module also includes a patch of the HotReloadStudioSnapshot Nuxeo operation, as it was not taking into account the property to properly disable validation.

 # Licensing

 [GNU Lesser General Public License (LGPL) v2.1](http://www.gnu.org/licenses/lgpl-2.1.html)